hardminesheep/Password-Cracker/README.md

 - run in cmd: python "C:/Users/your username/Desktop/Password_Cracker-main/Password_Cracker-main/V4_Password_Cracker.py"

 - IMPORTANT (the scrypt will not work without this): to install the libraries to work go to cmd and run 'pip install colorama' without the ''

+## BUG AND FEATURE REQUEST
+if you have any features or bugs you would like to report please go to the ISSUE folder and make a comment under one of the files.